Ao1Pointblank/rofi-emoji/README.md

 -t, --test-nicknames		use after the -n option to print the emoji names that would be altered by -n
 -h, --help			show this help list
 ```

+# To-Do
+- simplify CLI options (for example, --test-nicknames only works if used in conjunction with --nicknames, -F only works with -D. this is probably unnecesary)
+- warn users that running --nicknames more than once without redownloading the emoji batch will result in a slightly broken emoji cache file